01 of 12

 Mission Carmel Layout, Floor Plan, Buildings and Grounds

 A master brick-layer from Mexico named Manuel Ruiz supervised construction.
-The church was finished in 1797, and it is unusual among missions because of its design.
-The walls curve inward, and the ceiling follows the curve of the walls to form an arch (called a catenary arch).
-The bell tower has Moorish influence.
-Carmel mission is also one of only three California missions built of stone, its native sandstone quarried from the nearby Santa Lucia Mountains.
+The church was finished in 1797.
+The design is unique: The walls curve inward, and the ceiling follows the curve to form an arch.
+Mission Carmel is one of only three California missions built of stone, made from native sandstone quarried in the nearby Santa Lucia Mountains.

 A burial chapel was added to the church in 1821.

 After secularization, the mission roof collapsed in 1851, and the building stood roofless for thirty years.
 In 1884, Father Angelo Casanova, the pastor at Monterey, raised money to repair the church for one-hundredth anniversary of Father Serra's death.
 They built a wood-and-shingle roof on the church, with a high peak that made the building look odd.

 Harry Downie came to the mission to repair broken statues.
 He got so interested in the old building that he started to research and began restoring the whole mission in 1931.
 In 1936 a roof that looked like the original was built.